 Why not Hemp?
 Can't I just get CBD from the corner store?

-CBD is a molecule that can come from Medical marijuana or Hemp, but it’s not exactly he same.
+CBD is a molecule that can come from Medical marijuana or Hemp, but it’s not exactly the same.
 First of all, hemp is legally defined as having less than 0.3% THC so these CBD products may miss the benefit of the Entourage effect of combining the chemicals.
-Second, hemp growers also are limited so much that the majority of hemp products are still imported, and therefore not comparable to medical cannabis which requires independent lab testing to verify for contaminates and potency.
+Second, hemp growers also are Federally limited so much that the majority of hemp products are still imported, and therefore not comparable to medical cannabis which requires independent lab testing to verify for contaminates and potency.
 CBD is under Schedule 1 drug classification similar to THC, technically therefore not approved for medical use and the hemp industry works around the legalities by claiming use as nutritional supplement rather than medicine.
 This is commonly advertised falsely and some States are taking punitive action.

 Hemp is a Cannabis plant variant that has been specifically inbred to be used for industrial and food purposes, whereas medical marijuana is more medical use- and the science can be easily explained by the difference in the plant.
 Medical marijuana is a very oily plant, with glands called trichomes releasing resins that give the plant its smell and oil that can be extracted for medical properties.
 Hemp’s agricultural goal is for the seeds and fibers, so the plant is dry and fibrous; leading to extract processes that may be more harsh.
 Hemp agriculture also likely has a degree of pesticide exposure by farmers- but that’s not to say medical marijuana is without pesicides (in FL most do operate as organic with the use of beneficial bugs but also nurseries in FL are required to undergo bath testing for 14 possible contaminates, so that is product safety).

 Medical Marijuana Safety